kmatarese/glide-covid-19/README.md

 healthcare/hospital stats.
 See `glide_covid_19/data/sqlite_schema.sql` for a
 full list of tables/columns.

-Some import notes:
+Some important notes:

 * Data is not currently being updated in an automated fashion.
 * Some of my pandas-fu may be suboptimal but these are relatively small files so things still run quickly.
 * This has not been thoroughly tested, and is still prone to rapid changes.
-* The datasources are somewhat disorganized when it comes to using standardized values (such as UTC for timestamps or ISO-approved geos).
+* The data sources are somewhat disorganized when it comes to using standardized values (such as UTC for timestamps or ISO-approved geos).
 This may cause discrepancies, and there is room for improvement here.
 * I may add more interesting side tables, such as demographic and population